TypeStrong/tsconfig/README.md

 `getProjectsForFileSync(path:string):TypeScriptProjectSpecificationWithName[]`
 Returns all the projects that have a particular source file in its sources.
 Use this for getting all the potential project compilations you need to run when a file changes.

+`createRootProject(pathOrSrcFile,spec?:TypeScriptProjectSpecification)`
+Creates a project at the specified path (or source file location).
+Defaults are assumed unless overriden by the optional spec.
+For `sources` the default of `./**/*.ts` is assumed.

 # Contributing
 Please open issues for diccussion